 All in all, having a dog – or dogs in my case – for a co-worker is pretty great.
 I have found myself to be much more productive, and much happier in general.

 Of course, owning a dog isn’t for everyone.
 Even avid dog-lovers might not be suited to full-time dog parenting, for any amount of reasons.
 A great alternative is fostering.
 Rescue centres, such as Battersea Cats and Dogs Home and Dogs Trust, are always in need of fosterers, for both dogs and cats.
 Speaking from personal experience, it’s a rewarding duty and a brilliant way to enjoy pets without the long-term commitment.

-You can discover more about my dogs here.
+You can discover more about my dogs, Mika, Kobi and Koda (pictured above) here.